Looming digital regulation has U.S. truck industry scrambling

 Truck makers are racing to make automatic vehicles that are easier and more comfortable to drive to help with driver retention.

-Denny Mooney, head of global product development at truck maker Navistar said he has heard from customers that say, "'if our drivers don't want to drive your trucks, we won't buy your trucks.'"
+Denny Mooney, head of global product development at truck maker Navistar (NAV.N) said he has heard from customers that say, "'if our drivers don't want to drive your trucks, we won't buy your trucks.'"

 Green Bay-based Schneider is also putting customers under more scrutiny.
 Last year, Schneider rolled out an app for drivers to rate customers, enabling Schneider to fix problems or drop accounts that consistently chew up driver time.
 Rival J.B.
-Hunt Transport Services Inc is doing the same, after its own report last year found on a good day time wasted on picking up and dropping off loads can cost a trucker two hours out of a daily limit of 11 hours driving time, or 100 miles on the road.
+Hunt Transport Services Inc (JBHT.O) is doing the same, after its own report last year found on a good day time wasted on picking up and dropping off loads can cost a trucker two hours out of a daily limit of 11 hours driving time, or 100 miles on the road.
 Drivers get paid by the mile and log an average of 7,500 miles per month in 2015.
 That focus on getting more efficient is one reason why Troy Clarke, CEO of truck maker Navistar, said he is not convinced electronic logging will lead to truck sale spike.
 Instead, he said, truckers “will address capacity problems through an increased focus on productivity.”

 Schneider is focused on building closer relationships with thousands of smaller carriers through its brokerage business to boost capacity.
-The company expects more long-term contracts like one it has executed with Home Depot.
+The company expects more long-term contracts like one it has executed with Home Depot (HD.N).
 Traditionally, pricing power seesaws between customers and truckers depending on the economy.
 Schneider's deal with Home Depot keeps rates per mile more steady, and guarantees the home improvement chain access to trucking capacity.
 "We believe capacity is going to get tighter and tighter,"said Erin Van Zeeland, vice president of transportation management at Schneider.
 "We believe the one that has the truck, wins."

 (Editing by Joseph White and Edward Tobin)